marcok/odoo_modules/hr_employee_time_clock/README.rst

 Employee Time Clock
 ==============================

+Over- and under-time
+########
 Employee Time Clock calculates over and undertime based on attendances and contracts/time schedules.
 Over- undetime is displayed and stored in employees timesheets.
-The manager see the current saldo of the timesheet and the overall saldo from beginning as well.
+The manager see the current account balance of the timesheet and the overall account balance from beginning as well.
+Employees leaves are considered as well and subtracted from the duty hours.

+Timesheet generation
+########
+For convenience, the module gives a manger the possibility to generate multiple timesheets for all employees with a certain tag.

-This module is well integrated with our iPhone and iPad apps, but in anycase, it works without the mobile apps as well.
+This module is well integrated with our iPhone and iPad apps, but in any case, it works without the mobile apps as well.

 *****
 Employee time clock (iPad)
 *****
-Employee time clock gives the employees the possibility to signIn/signOut on the entrance of your company where the time clock station app is mounted with a 2D barcode card.
+Employee time clock gives the employees the possibility to sign-In/sign-out on the entrance of your company where the time clock station app is mounted with a 2D barcode card.

-Sign in/out with 2d Barcode
+Sign in/out with 2d barcode
 ########
 You can export your employees data from odoo as excel and create 2d barcode stickers by yourself with your printer, without additional costs.
-For a turtorial how you can do it with the Herma online tool for all herma sticker formats, watch your video, or try it by self `<http://www.herma.de/de/service/gratis-software/etikettenassistent-online.html>`_.
+For a tutorial how you can do it with the Herma online tool for all herma sticker formats, watch your video, or try it by self `<http://www.herma.de/de/service/gratis-software/etikettenassistent-online.html>`_.
 The tool allows you to create your desired design inclusive logo and generate a pdf for printing.
-The checkin process automaticly detects if the user is currently signed in or out and executes the following step.
-The employee gets a quick overview of his over- and undertime total and leave rest entitlement.
+The check-in process automatically detects if the user is currently signed in or out and executes the following step.
+The employee gets a quick overview of his over- and under-time total and leave rest entitlement.

 Lunch order
 ########